How to be a Persuasive Presenter

 Humour

-What does work well is to be self-deprecating and poke fun at yourself.
+What works well is to be self-deprecating and poke fun at yourself.
 (Note: this is not the same as apologising unnecessarily for any inadequacies you think you may have.)

 We much prefer people who don’t take themselves too seriously to those who are full of themselves.